Maternal and child healthcare-seeking among victims of violence in armed conflict: A quasi-experimental study in northeast Nigeria∗

 Abstract

-Armed conflict severely impacts health, with indirect deaths often exceeding direct casualties by a factor of 2 to 4, disproportionately affecting women and children.
+Armed conflict severely impacts health, with indirect deaths often exceeding direct casualties 2–4 times, disproportionately affecting women and children.
 Although the magnitude of these effects is well-documented, the mechanisms driving them remain insufficiently understood.
 This study shifts the focus from supply-side factors, such as the destruction of infrastructure, to demand-side processes, particularly healthcare-seeking behavior, and from broader conflict exposure to individual-level violent victimization.

 Methods

-Data come from a representative survey (n=3,006) of caregivers of young children in northeastern Nigeria, a region heavily affected by armed insurgency.
-Unlike previous studies, our survey included dedicated measures of victimization, health-seeking outcomes, and mediating factors within a single instrument, enabling precise measurement and analysis.
-A matched case-control design (651 cases and 651 controls) was used to assess the impact of individual-level victimization on maternal and child healthcare-seeking behavior, and causal mediation analysis to identify the mechanisms linking victimization to health outcomes.
+Data come from a representative survey (n = 3,006) of caregivers of young children in northeastern Nigeria, a region heavily affected by armed insurgency.
+Unlike previous studies, our survey included dedicated measures of victimization, health-seeking outcomes, and potential mediating factors within a single instrument, enabling precise measurement and analysis.
+To compare maternal and child healthcare-seeking behavior between victimized and non-victimized caregivers, we employed a quasi-experimental observational design using propensity-score matching on demographic and contextual characteristics.
+Causal mediation analysis was then used to identify the mechanisms linking victimization to health behaviors.

 Results